 Your retrospective data is protected with 256 bit SSL (bank-grade) encryption over the wire, and AES256 encryption on our servers.

 We utilise SOC2-certified infrastructure to provide you peace of mind.

 Get started today

-Your first two retrospectives are free.
+Your first four retrospectives are free.
 No credit card required.